pramsey/crunchyblog/randomgeom/index.md

 ## Random Linestrings

-Linestrings are a little harder.
-There is no formal rule that says a line string shouldn't self-intersect, but aesthetically we are happier if it doesn't.
+Linestrings are a little harder, because they involve more points, and aesthetically we like to avoid self-crossings of lines.

 Two-point linestrings are pretty easy to generate with [ST_MakeLine()](https://postgis.net/docs/en/ST_MakeLine.html), just generate twice as many random points, and use them as the start and end points of the linestrings.